Asia shares subdued after May's Brexit vote defeat, pound steadies

 Despite the small loss, it managed to hold on most of the previous session's gains, when it rose nearly 2 percent.

-China's central bank on Wednesday made its biggest daily net cash injection via reverse repo operations on record -- totalling $51.6 billion -- in another sign of growing concern over risks facing the slowing economy.
+China's central bank on Wednesday made its biggest daily net cash injection via reverse repo operations on record -- totaling $82.73 billion -- in another sign of growing concern over risks facing the slowing economy.

 In Tuesday's session on Wall Street, the S&P 500 gained 1.1 percent as technology and internet stocks gained on Netflix Inc plans to raise fees for U.S. subscribers.